Keyrxng/EW3DBlogs/README.md

 ```

 - The content needn't be HTML but is advised to be
-- The Image must be an IPFS hash such as - 'ipfs://QmUNnXwPYYvdkQeEDB3KXy1Xtkb42NQkzt7xdMM2hby4VW/0'
+- The Img must be an IPFS hash such as - 'ipfs://QmUNnXwPYYvdkQeEDB3KXy1Xtkb42NQkzt7xdMM2hby4VW/0'
+- The Img is the complete metadata IPFS hash and will be handled easily on the UI

 # What's to come?